RandomComputerUser/FancyLighting-Terraria/README.md

 - Added a basic version of global illumination
 - Added an option to change the internal resolution of the fancy lighting engine
 - Added an option to change the light absorption of solid blocks when using the fancy lighting engine
+- Added an option to use enhanced light map blurring
 - Improved ambient occlusion when using overbright rendering
-- Added an option to use enhanced light map blurring
+- Improved render only lighting when paired with overbright rendering without enhanced shaders and colors
 - Changed sky color profile 1
 - Added support for more glowing effects
 - Tweaked some pre-existing glowing effects